 6.4.6.4.
-DRI or Differential Reinforcement of Incompatible Behavior - Now what if we have to substitute the behavior of a child such that he has to sit appropriately in his seat instead of walking around the room.
+DRI or Differential Reinforcement of Incompatible Behavior - There are times when we need to substitute Behavior A with Behavior B such that by making B, we cannot make A. The point of DRI is to substitute a behavior.
+If a child is made to sit appropriately in his seat they cannot walk around the room.
 Sitting is incompatible with walking around.
 DRI delivers a reinforcer when another behavior is used instead of the problem behavior.
 To say it another way, we reinforce behaviors that make the undesirable or problem behavior impossible to make.
 DRI is effective with habit behaviors such as thumb sucking.
 We reinforce the child keeping his hands in his pocket.
 Or what if a man tends to make disparaging remarks at drivers who cut him off or are driving too slowly (by his standard).
-This might be a bad model for his kids and so the man's wife tells him to instead say something nice about the weather or hum a pleasant tune when he becomes frustrated with his fellow commuters.
+This might be a bad model for his kids, and so the man's wife tells him to instead say something nice about the weather or hum a pleasant tune when he becomes frustrated with his fellow commuters.
 These alternative behaviors are incompatible with cursing and she rewards him with a kiss when he uses them.